Boscoli History, Family Crest & Coats of Arms

 The surname Boscoli was first found in the northern region of Piedmont.

-Important Dates for the Boscoli family
+Early History of the Boscoli family

 This web page shows only a small excerpt of our Boscoli research.
 More information is included under the topic Early Boscoli History in all our PDF Extended History products and printed products wherever possible.